NickBeeuwsaert/SVGParser/README.md

     #include "SVGParser/SVGParser.h"

-And then you use the namespace (or not, it just will make your code cleaner if you DO do this(haha DOODOO))
+And then you use the namespace (or not, if you prefer cleaner code)

     using namespace SVGParser;